quasarframework/quasar-framework.org/source/components/introduction-for-beginners.md

 You can import all Components and Directives globally.

 > **IMPORTANT**
-> This **will not** take advantage of tree shaking, causing your code to become bloated with unnescesary/unused code. **Not recommended for production.**
+> This **will not** take advantage of tree shaking, causing your code to become bloated with unnescesary/unused code. **Not recommended for production.**.
+Use this only for quick testing purposes.

 ```js
 // We edit "src/main.js":